 At temperatures above -4°C, medium-sized to large dogs can be walked for 30 minutes at a time.
 Small dogs should only be walked for 15 to 20 minutes.
 Any temperatures below that are a health risk for your pet.
 On very cold days, it’s better to skip a walk once than to risk hypothermia.
 Remember to always factor in the wind chill and how it actually feels!

 These temperatures are luckily very rare in the UK.
-If you’re reading this from the US, Canada or other cold parts of the world, however, please be very careful.
+However, if you’re reading this from the US, Canada or other cold parts of the world, please be very careful.
 When it’s under -18°C outside, you should not be walking your dog at all (unless your dogs are, of course, well-adapted snow dogs).

 Most importantly, know your dog and how to understand them.
 Most dogs will let you know when it’s too cold outside.
 They may simply stop walking or pull back towards home.
 If that’s the case - listen to your dog!

-This temperature chart will help you figure out whether it's too cold to take your dog for a regular walk.
+This temperature chart will help determine whether it's too cold to take your dog for a regular walk.

 How can I tell if my dog is too cold?

 One of the first signs of hypothermia is shivering.
-You may also notice your dog taking a hunched posture, or walking on three legs.
-If your dog is showing any of these signs, take them inside immediately.
-Wrap them up in a warm blanket and keep a close eye on them.
-If your dog becomes lethargic, weak, or starts to breathe more slowly, you should get in touch with a vet.
+You may also notice your dog taking a hunched posture or walking on three legs.
+If your dog shows any of these signs, take them inside immediately.
+Wrap them up in a warm blanket and watch them closely.
+If your dog becomes lethargic, weak, or starts to breathe more slowly, you should contact a vet.

-Also watch out for signs of frostbite.
-Look at the tip of your dog’s tail, ears, and at their paw pads.
+Also, watch out for signs of frostbite.
+Look at the tip of your dog’s tail, ears and paw pads.
 If they look blue, contact a veterinarian immediately.

 Thankfully, winters tend to be quite mild in the UK.
 But better to be safe than sorry.
 Keep a close eye on your pups this winter, and stay safe!